 Loughborough past and present going for World Cup glory

-Current Loughborough University student Ellie Rayer and four Loughborough alumni are doing their bit to try and guide England Hockey to glory at the Women’s Hockey World Cup, which is currently taking place at the Queen Elizabeth Olympic Park.
+Four Loughborough alumni and current student Ellie Rayer are doing there bit to try and guide England Hockey to glory at the Women’s Hockey World Cup, which is currently taking place at the Queen Elizabeth Olympic Park.

-It is also worth noting that Head Coach Danny Kerry is also a Loughborough alumnus and one of the most well-respected coaches in the world, having guided Team GB to that aforementioned Olympic glory which inspired the nation.
+It is also worth noting that Head Coach Danny Kerry is also a Loughborough alumnus and one of the most well respected coaches in the world, having guided Team GB to that aforementioned Olympic glory and inspired the nation.

 The biggest tournament in hockey, alongside the Olympics, the Hockey World Cup takes place every four years, with the world’s greatest teams and players battling it out to become the very best.

 If you’re on the Olympic Park over the next two weeks make sure you check out the Loughborough University stand in Fan Central, where you can take on our Batak Challenge.

 Further information on the tournament can be found online.